-Each player begins with 100PP to build whatever forces desired.
-Units need not start at full strength.
+Each player begins with 80PP to build whatever forces they desire.
+Players can have more than 20 units to start, although not all will be at full strength.

 10.3 SLEEPING GIANT (2 MAP)

 This scenario gives Player A an advantage in starting forces, but a disadvantage in production.
 Player A must win early or face certain defeat by the "sleeping giant".